Working hard in the background...

 When you authorize recurring payments, you're allowing a merchant to charge your credit card number periodically for a service or subscription.
 If you get a new card (due to expiration, loss, or fraud), the recurring charges might initially fail because the card details have changed.

-There are some exceptions to this however which is some credit card issuers participate in an account updater service which they automatically provide the merchant with your new card info.
-We don't recommend you to wait and see if this happens or not and if you don't want the services you are using to be interrupted, we recommend changing your credit card infos for your recurring payments proactively.
+However, there are certain exceptions to this rule.
+Some credit card issuers participate in an account updater service which automatically provides the merchant with your new card info.
+That said, we don't recommend you to wait and see if this happens.

 Yes, you are allowed to contact your credit card company and stop a recurring payment.